iivanoo/covid-apps-observer/data/data_us/reports/resources/org.chifranciscan.android.chih.virtualcare___12.6.00.005_01/report.md

 <img src="5_star_reviews_wordcloud.png" alt="org.chifranciscan.android.chih.virtualcare 5 reviews"/>
 </p>

+> I have nothing but good things to say about this app.
+Yes it's $35 copay which to some might seem outrageous, however, I've used it countless times now, for a variety of reasons, for my entire family.
+I've never had to wait any length of time to see a provider, of my choice, of whom which have always been very thorough and professional.
+I'm very appreciative to have access to something like this!<br> :date: __2021-06-14 03:47:08__

 > Way better than going into the doctor office.<br> :date: __2021-05-14 02:50:42__

 > Fast and straight forward<br> :date: __2021-04-26 23:36:13__